-Same crazy Gwen, completely different brows.
-A thick, immaculate shape gives Gwen Stefani a sophisticated look, without taking away from her statement style.
+Same bold beauty look-loving Stefani, completely different brows.
+A thicker shape gives her a sophisticated look, without taking away from her statement style.

 Mila Kunis – Then

-As well as the obvious lack of fullness in Mila Kunis’s brows, it’s the placement of her arch that really lets her down.
-It gives her brows a raised appearance and doesn’t frame her eyes.
+As well as the obvious lack of fullness in Kunis’ brows, it’s the placement of her arch that really lets her down.
+It gives her brows a raised appearance and doesn’t adequately frame her eyes.

 Mila Kunis – Now

-Mila’s thick power brows delivers a much more striking blow.
+Kunis’ thick power brows deliver a far more striking effect.
 The arch is perfect, the inner section of the brow is thick but tapers off slightly at the outer corner, and she’s filled them in for a groomed finish.

 Eva Longoria – Then